oslabs-beta/tkyo-drift/tkyo-drift/README.md

 ## Drift Analysis Flow

-For each individual input and output, the following workflow is executed in roughly ~500ms.
+For each individual input and output, the following workflow is executed in roughly 800ms.

 1. Generate embeddings for both input and output.
 2. Save them to `.bin` files (except for training mode).
 3. Load historical vectors from disk.
 4. Compute baseline vectors as an average of past embeddings.
 5. Calculate cosine similarity.
+6. Calculate euclidean distance.
+7. Capture scalar metrics.
-6. Append results to `drift_log.csv`.
+6. Append results to `COS_log.csv`, `EUC_log.csv`, and scalar metric files.

 ```
 Note that the size of input/output text, embedding dimensions, and how many embedding models are chosen will influence the speed of the workflow.
 Regardless, if tkyoDrift() is called asynchronously, it should not impact your workflow unless you expect a sustained high volume of user inputs per second.